Knights of the Golden Circle: Early history

-George Washington Lafayette Bickley, a doctor, newspaper editor, and adventurer who was born in Virginia and lived in Cincinnati, Ohio, founded the association, organizing the first castle, or local branch, in Cincinnati in 1854.
+George Washington Lafayette Bickley, a doctor, newspaper editor, adventurer, and "somewhat itinerant promoter" who was born in Virginia and lived in Cincinnati, Ohio, founded the association, organizing the first castle, or local branch, in Cincinnati in 1854.
 However, records of the KGC convention held in 1860 state that the organization "originated at Lexington, Kentucky, on the fourth day of July 1854, by five gentlemen who came together on a call made by Gen. George Bickley".
 Hounded by creditors, Bickley left Cincinnati in the late 1850s and traveled through the eastern and southern United States, promoting an armed expedition to Mexico.

-The KGC's original goal was to provide a force to colonize the northern part of Mexico and the West Indies and add them to the U.S. as states, which would extend the power of the slavery states, which was felt to be jeopardized by the power and population of the northern states.
-The membership, scattered from New York to California and into Latin America, was never large.
-Bickley received little encouragement on this journey, except in Texas, since attention in the South was focused on the 1860 United States presidential election and the possible election of a slave owning Democrat, John C. Breckinridge.
+The KGC's original goal was to colonize the northern part of Mexico and add it to the U.S. as multiple states, either by negotiation with Mexican President Benito Juarez, or by force; part of the West Indies would also be annexed.
+This would expand the power of the slavery states, which was felt to be jeopardized by the growing population and power of the northern states.
+Potentially 25 new slave states could be added to the U.S. If the northern states refused to acquiesce to these annexations, the new territory could be added to the Southern states, creating a tropical empire, a "golden circle".

+The membership of the KGC, scattered from New York to California and into Latin America, was never large.
+Bickley received little encouragement on this journey, except in Texas, since attention in the South was focused on the 1860 United States presidential election and the possible election of a slave-owning Democrat, John C. Breckinridge.